-Compositionally, Aidan’s style is inspired by the film and game score composers that piqued his childhood interest.
-His works have been read in the prestigious Jean Coulthard Readings hosted by the Vancouver Symphony Orchestra as well as twice in the annual UBC Symphony Orchestra Readings.
-Aidan’s pieces have been performed in concerts including the Kiwanis Performer’s Gala, UBC Baccalaureate Concert, and in renowned venues such as the Orpheum and Chan Center for the Performing Arts.
-His pieces have been performed by the well-known Youtube content creators “JustAnotherFlutist” and “LovelyMomo.”
+A native of Vancouver, BC, Aidan Mulldoon Wong is an active freelance performer and emerging composer.
+Aidan’s style is inspired by the film and game score composers that piqued his childhood interest.
+In addition to being composer-in-residence of the Vancouver Metropolitan Orchestra, his works have been read in the prestigious Jean Coulthard Readings hosted by the Vancouver Symphony Orchestra and the annual UBC Symphony Orchestra and Symphonic Wind Ensemble readings.
+Aidan’s pieces have been performed in concerts and recitals globally, with recent performances in Canada, the US, Europe, and Australia.
 He has composed scores for films entered in the BC Film Festival and for visual art animatics.
-Recently, Aidan was commissioned by the UBC Centennial Committee to compose a piece to be performed in celebration of UBC’s centenary.
+Recently, Aidan was commissioned by the Vancouver-based Elysian Trio, set to tour throughout Western Canada and at the 2020 World Harp Congress.
+Other commissions include works for the UBC Centennial Committee and numerous solo works.